 Work we have done

 Our Aboriginal Community Engagement Strategy (ACES) 2020-22 is a Commission-wide commitment to improve how we engage with First Nations Peoples in Victoria, and to provide culturally appropriate and accessible services.
 Key actions under the ACES have included completion of the Aboriginal Community Partnership Principles, updates to the Commission website improving accessibility and cultural safety for First Nations Peoples and a fast-tracked complaints process for First Nations clients.

 Prior to the Attorney-General’s four-year review of the Charter in 2010, the Commission commenced two interconnected initiatives to explore self-determination and the Charter.

 In 2009, the Commission engaged the Jumbunna Indigenous House of Learning to prepare an occasional paper, ‘Indigenous Self-Determination and the Charter of Human Rights and Responsibilities – A Framework for Discussion’.
-The paper acted as a basis for consultations with the Aboriginal community on whether self-determination should be included in the Charter.
+The paper acted as a basis for consultations with the First Nations community on whether self-determination should be included in the Charter.

 In 2010, the Commission consulted the First Nations community on the issue of self-determination and whether it should be included in the Charter.
 The findings of these consultations were distilled in the report ‘Talking rights – Consulting with Victoria’s Indigenous community about the right to self-determination and the Charter’.
 Since that time, the Commission has continued to promote self-determination in our work.

 In addition, the Commission remains involved in broader Government initiatives to promote First Nations rights, including participation the Aboriginal Justice Forum (AJF) and intergovernmental working groups on a range of topics.